JPSieg/R2easyR/README.md

 ## 4.4 Specifying a manual scale

 ### A "r2easyR.color" argument called "manual.scale" can be used to specify the scale that "r2easyR.color" should map reactivity data too. "manual.scale" is useful in two situations.
-The first is when you want to map reactivity to more than one secondary sctructure using the same scale.
+The first is when you want to map reactivity to more than one secondary structure using the same scale.
 The second is when one nucleotide is much more reactive than the rest of the nucleotides in the data set, so that reactivity of most of the nucleotides are bleached out by the highly reactive nucleotide in the final secondary structure.
-In the second case, you can set the manual scale so that it fits the more numerous less reactive data and maps the extreamly reactive nucleotide to the strongest color in the palette.
+In the second case, you can set the manual scale so that it fits the more numerous less reactive data and maps the extremly reactive nucleotide to the strongest color in the palette.
 Setting a manual scale is simple:

 ```{r}
 >df <- r2easyR.color(df,